| tadyatha om gate gate paragate parasamgate bodhi svaha

 Seeing others repeat one's own patterns, it becomes rather obvious rather quickly what the problem is.
 One may then apply highly intelligent course-corrections, based on the wisdom obtained via your service.

-Best Seva offerings for intelligent young students (Mesha-5) include
+Best Learning Seva offerings for intelligent young students (Mesha-5) include

 You brim with kindness!
 Thank you for your words of compassion, certainly when I can afford it, I shall contact you again.